 (If necessary for your program or agency, document that mom requested a visual model of the technique.)

 5. Let a mom know that you’re there just as much for her as you are for her child.

-While most of us are not social workers, psychologists, and have little desire to be a mom’s friend, some days, that’s what a mom needs more than anything.
+While most of us are not social workers, psychologists, and most of us don’t really go to work looking to make new friends, some days, that’s what a mom needs more than anything.
 I’m all for maintaining boundaries and keeping things professional, but especially for those of us who do home visits in early intervention, we need to meet mom where she is and go from there.

 This also reduces the possibility that moms feel “judged.”

-In case you’re thinking that this doesn’t happen, how many times have you heard a therapist remark something like, “He gets away with everything at home.
+In case you’re thinking that these kinds of unfair criticisms don’t happen, how many times have you heard a therapist remark something like, “He gets away with everything at home.
 No wonder he’s the way he is.”
 Isn’t that a statement of judgment?
 Do we really want to go back to the time when we blamed a child’s mother for everything that goes wrong developmentally?
 If you’re in doubt, read the information on the causes of autism from the 1950’s and 1960’s.
 It’s scary!

 When you do observe things that can be improved, give mom the information and assistance she needs to make the change and move on from there.
 Criticizing her week after week will probably only make things worse.
 Truth be told, she may think you’re not so great at your job either…

 You’ve probably read this quote before, but it’s so applicable here: